0xekez/semistack/docs/Notes.md

 Another problem that I foresee, while we're on the topic, is how we would even return a function from another function.
 We have no notion of pointers and don't have function objects in the VM, so it seems unlikely that we could even do that as it stands.

 **Moral of the story:** our current implementation does not, and will not support first class functions and closures.
 At this point I'm in favor of stepping away from this for a little bit, doing some more reading, and then coming back to tear it up and put closures in this bad boy.

+### Results Of More Reading

+**Contention**: At parse / compile time we can determine if a variable is either local, in a closure, or a global variable.

+**Small Case:** For example, we're already working under the assumption that we can tell if a variable is global or local a parse time.
+Because Lust only allows the creation of local variables as arguments to functions, when generating code for a function, any variable that is referenced that is not an argument to that function must be global.

+**Our Case:** With closures this gets a little more complicated, but I still think it's possible.
+Lets go ahead and assume we've implemented some sort of upvalue like Lua has.

+Say we see a symbol.
+First, we check if it's a local variable.
+To do that we just look at the function were currently compiling, if the symbol is one of its arguments then we're done.
+Otherwise, we look at the local variables for the function that this one belongs to, etc, etc. If it's not in any of those, then it must be a global variable.

+In order to do this, we'll need some way for the VM to have first class functions.
+This is fine though as we need to do this anyway.

+## More Types

+In order to achieve our lofty goals of having first class functions in Lust and languages that target the VM, we're going to need to make functions first class types.

 # Version 1